DocilElm/Doc-Ct-Guide/libraries/Vigilance.md

         subcategory: "Category",
         placeholder: "Empty... :("
     })
-    textInput = ""; // This variable has the input
+    textInput = "test"; // This variable has the input

     // Make a color picker setting
     @ColorProperty({